samus42/tkk/index.md

 # Battleborn Taken King Guide
 *By SamusDarkthorn*

 So you think you're ready to take on Oryx.
 You weren't fooled by the end of the story missions.
 You *know* he's still alive.
-Come on, his sword he leaves behind falls to dust?
+Come on, the sword he leaves behind falls to dust?
 Obviously that was a prop.
 Honestly, we deserve better from our bad guys.
 And why did he run away anyway?
 He can kill us all with one clap of the hands!
 Oh wait, you don't know that yet, ignore that part, let's move on...

 So you think you're ready to take on Oryx!!
 Well there are 3 ways to do this
 1. The right way